Solaris Urbino 8,9 LE electric: Urbino 8,9 LE electric

 The prototype Solaris Urbino 8,9 LE electric had its début on 20 September 2011, during the Transexpo 2011 fair.
 The vehicle design was based on the Urbino 8,9 LE.
 The vehicle was equipped with a 120 kW 4-pole asynchronous electric motor.
 Traction batteries with a capacity of 124 kWh were placed in the engine chamber in the high-floor part of the bus deck.
 The battery weight of 1400 kg forced the designers to reduce the weight of the vehicle, which was achieved, among others, thanks to the application of lighter materials for the side panels (carbon fibre), thinner windows, or aluminium rims.
 It was the first electric bus manufactured in Poland.
 The chief advantages of a bus powered by electricity are, i.a. the lack of noxious emissions, which means the protection of the natural environment, as well as a low noise emission, but also a high efficiency of the electric drive and lower operating costs in connection with the lower price of electric power needed to cover the same distance as a conventionally powered vehicle.

 In the first half of 2012, the producer built the second prototype with more elaborate equipment (such as air conditioning).
 It was fitted with a fast-charging system, using special chargers, that facilitated a full recharge of depleted batteries in a matter of 1.5 hours.
 This allowed to extend the range achieved on a single charging session to over 150 km.
 During the first tests of the electric bus, which took place in the first half of 2012 in Poznań, the bus covered over 3000 km failure-free.
-Later on, the same prototype was tested also in other Polish cities – in Warsaw, Cracow and Jaworzno (see section: Operators).
+Later on, the same prototype was tested also in other Polish cities – in Warsaw, Kraków and Jaworzno (see section: Operators).
 During tests held in Zakopane, the Urbino electric 8,9 LE carried passengers on the route leading up to the mountain lake Morskie Oko.
 Meanwhile, in Poznań the bus was covered in artificial grass and it transported football fans who visited the city during the UEFA EURO football cup in June 2012.